Simbonobo/anacondas/README.md

     pip install -r requirements.txt

-XGboost somtimes runs into problems with mscOS.
+XGboost somtimes runs into problems with macOS.
 If you run into these problems install xgboost with conda

     conda install -c conda-forge xgboost